 Based on that, it does make sense why more and more employees are participating in the Great Resignation by quitting their jobs in search of something better.

-As an employer, how can you mitigate turnover and create a healthy, happy, hard-to-leave atmosphere for your employees?
+As an employer, how can you mitigate turnover and create a healthy, happy, hard-to-leave organizational culture for your employees?
 Read on to find out!

 - What is the meaning of attrition in management?